boriskriger/Publications/README.md

 Kriger, B. (2026).
 A gauge-invariant theorem on the unity of confinement mechanisms, read from the closed-topology side [Comment on Hayashi & Tanizaki, arXiv:2606.17708]. https://doi.org/10.13140/RG.2.2.18429.32485

+Kriger, B. (2026, June).
+Where the discriminating signal lives: A branching analysis of observable channels for K-limit compact objects.
+Companion to “Why black holes probably have no measurable tidal deformability” with the passive tidal channel closed by the dynamical Love numbers of Solon [ResearchGate preprint]. https://doi.org/10.13140/RG.2.2.22413.91365

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger